 We develop new and improved luminescence dating methods, and we apply luminescence dating in collaboration with NCL partners and external users.

 Luminescence dating determines the last exposure to light or heat of natural minerals, mainly quartz and feldspar.
 Thereby the method can be used to determine the time of deposition and burial of sediments, or the time of baking of ceramic artefacts (pottery, brick).
 The method has a wide age range, covering the period from a few years to half a million years.
 Luminescence dating is ideally suited for aeolian and coastal deposits, but is increasingly and successfully used for a wide range of other depositional environments (e.g. fluvial, colluvial, anthropogenic).
+In addition, we recently co-developped new applications to investigate soil mixing processes (bioturbation rates) and sediment transport paths.

 Main aims of the NCL: